-In the presenting the results of a four-center study at a press conference during the 2017 American Academy of Asthma, Allergy and Immunology conference, allergist Dr. Hugh Sampson explained that a majority of young children will outgrow a wheat allergy.
-However, among those who don’t, the condition “tends to have fairly severe reactions when they have accidental ingestions – and trying to avoid wheat in the American diet is very difficult,” said Sampson, who is the director of the Jaffe Food Allergy Institute at Mount Sinai in New York.
+Dr. Hugh Sampson explained to a press conference that a majority of young children will outgrow a wheat allergy.
+However, among those who don’t, the condition “tends to have fairly severe reactions when they have accidental ingestions.
+Plus, trying to avoid wheat in the American diet is very difficult,” said Sampson, the director of the Jaffe Food Allergy Institute at Mount Sinai in New York.

-The study initially involved 46 participants between the ages of 4 and 22 years old (with an average age of 9), who were divided among two groups.
+The study initially involved 46 participants between the ages of 4 and 22 years old (with an average age of 9).
+They were divided among two groups.
 One group was on active treatment and getting a gradually increasing amount of high protein wheat flour in their diet, up to a maximum maintenance dose of 1,443 milligrams.
 The second group was taking a placebo.

 Patients from both groups continued into a second year of the trial, with the placebo patients put on active wheat OIT, but at a higher dosage.